spences10/sveltekit-and-the-content-layer/slides.md

 <!--
 The Content Management System is born

-Giving content editors the ability to edit content online in a managed way without the need for developer intervention.
+Giving content editors the ability to edit content in a managed way without the need for developer intervention.
 -->

 ---